AbrilFS/Product-Preview-Card-Component/README.md

 ## Welcome! 👋

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is my solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).

-Your challenge is to build out this preview card component and get it looking as close to the design as possible.
+The challenge was to build out this preview card component and get it looking as close to the design as possible.
 Your users should be able to: View the optimal layout depending on their device's screen size (Responsive) See hover states for interactive elements